Champei/code-2.0/README.md

-# CodeX - 2.0
+# codeˣ - 2.0

-Welcome to the CodeX Initiative!
+Welcome to the codeˣ Initiative!
 This repository is designed to help first-year CSE students start their programming journey through curated problem statements and resources across multiple exciting domains.

 ## Objective